 Popular kratom types for hydrocodone, oxycodone, heroin, and painkiller withdrawal relief are:

 Maeng da Kratom – Maeng da is known to be good for dealing with cravings, giving energy and making it so your body doesn’t hurt, so it’s all around good kratom for opiate withdrawals Other kratom strains that are known to work well for narcotic withdrawal symptoms include Red Bali, Borneo White Vein, Premium Bali Kratom, Thai kratom, Malaysian green kratom, Bali Kratom,:Green Hong Kong, White Reserve.

 Kratom can be addictive and people who use it daily will develop tolerance, and can develop dependence and addiction.

 But to me, kratom seems like it falls into a similar class as cannabis.
 As in it really can help people suffering and it can get them to the other side if they’re prone to relapse.
 But it can also be abused and cause dependence.
-What I’ve heard from the people that do it the right way is that they only use it to help ease htier first worst withdrawal symptoms for about 7 days max, and then they get off kratom.
+What I’ve heard from the people that do it the right way is that they only use it to help ease the first and hardest felt opiate painkiller withdrawal symptoms for about 7 days, and then they get off kratom fast as they can.